 To continue the support for SMEs affected by the COVID-19, the Government announced in February 2023 a further extension of the application period of the 80% and 90% guarantee products as well as the Special 100% Loan Guarantee under the SFGS (100% SFGS) to the end of March 2024.
 The application period for principal moratorium ended by the end of September 2023, as this special relief measure had fulfilled its purpose while the Hong Kong economy was recovering steadily.
-More flexible options of partial principal moratorium to normal repayments.
+More flexible options of partial principal repayment were introduced so that borrowing enterprises could gradually switch from principal moratorium to normal repayments.
 By the end of 2023, the Group had approved more than 65,600 applications involving a total loan amount of HK\$139.1 billion under the 100% SFGS.
 Taking this together with the 80% and 90% guarantee products, the three products under the SFGS had benefitted more than 60,600 local SMEs and 772,000 related employees.